 - Both models: Time-of-Flight (ToF) depth sensor

 The cameras department has always been the strong suit for the P series, with the P30 Pro really setting the bar when it launched.
-The P40 Pro looks to up this another step, but Huawei has actually got another higher-spec version of the phone - the P40 Pro+ (yes, that's its real name) - which adds an additional camera and yet more zoom.
+The P40 Pro looks to up this another step, but Huawei has actually got another higher-spec version of the phone - the P40 Pro+ (the all important 'Plus' symbol in the name) - which adds an additional camera and yet more zoom.

 The P40 Pro, meanwhile, is a lot like a re-thought version of the P30 Pro.
 There's no extra zoom difference between these two devices, but the core sensor setup of the newer P40 Pro is more advanced for a number of reasons.